bandanna2k/parkrun-stats/README.md

 - Run invariant after launching webpage

+- UT for CES invariant

 - Add stop dates as java code

-- Prove??
-Parsers can break half way through.
-Collate records first then stream records.

-- Invariant - region event count < global event count for volunteers

-- Invariants - 10 incrementing numbers, 1 number stays the same for all weekly tables.
+- Invariants - 10 incrementing numbers, 1 number stays the same for all weekly tables. ???

 - Friends table including at what venues
   - 'Most runs with other athletes' table

+- Regionnaire count
   - Finish max regionnaire (Needs rethink, harder calculation than thought.)
   - Regionnaire to include stopped events.

 ## Ideas